HenrikHorpedal1/TI-89-scripts-for-Modelling-and-Simulation/README.md

 Note: If your T or V equations start with a minus sign you have to use `(-)` istead of `-` on "the first minus"

 ## Stability function for numeric solver from butcher tableau
+`stabil(a,b,n)` returns the stability function for a given a-matrix, b-vector and dimension n from a butcher tableau. b has to be a column vector.

 ## Butcher tableau from Collocation points, Gauss-Legendre
 `colloc(tau_lst)`